Saudi crown prince meets Chinese president, bags oil deal | Malay Mail

 Up to one million Uighurs and other minorities are being held in internment camps in Xinjiang as part of a draconian anti-terror and anti-separatist campaign, according to estimates cited by a UN panel.

-“China has the right to take anti-terrorism and de-extremisation measures to safeguard national security,” Mohammed told Xi, according to CCTV.
+“China has the right to take anti-terrorism and de-extremization measures to safeguard national security,” Mohammed told Xi, according to CCTV.

 “Saudi Arabia respects and supports it and is willing to strengthen cooperation with China,” he said. — AFP